HackYourFuture-CPH/JavaScript/JavaScript3/Week9/hyf-quiz/readme.md

 ## Recomended order of implementation
 You can off course write the code in the order you want to, but here is a suggestion:
 1. Create the `Quiz` class.
-1. Create the fetching questions method.
+2. Create the fetching questions method.
-1. Create the render questions method.
+3. Create the render questions method.
 Render the questions with the title and the content in a li element and append these questions to the ul.
-2. Update the render questions method.
+4. Update the render questions method.
 Inside of the individual li elements add the select tag with the given options for the question.
-3. Add a click listener to the button.
+5. Add a click listener to the button.
 When a user clicks it just log out 'user clicked button'.
-4. Create the get score method.
+6. Create the get score method.
 When a user clicks the button calculate the score using the method.
-6. Render the score to the user.
+7. Render the score to the user.

 If you have any questions please ask and if you have more time try adding extra features like.
 * Let the user choose what difficulty the rendered questions should be.
-* Dependent on the score a user gets, show specific text to that user.
+* Dependening on the score a user gets, show specific text to that user.
 * Create your own quiz here: https://gist.github.com/ Adding a json file in the same format.
 Create a new quiz using the factory function!
 * And be creative!!!11!!